g0ldf7/agentux-framework/whitepaper.md

 Interfaces are no longer designed solely for people.

-As intelligent AI agents become active participants—navigating, interpreting, and executing tasks—designers and engineers must rethink user experience at a fundamental level.
-This white paper introduces **AgentUX**, a new discipline that presents a unified paradigm for creating digital experiences that serve both human users and autonomous agents.
+As intelligent AI agents become active participants in navigating, interpreting, and executing tasks, designers and engineers must rethink user experience at a fundamental level.
+This white paper introduces **AgentUX**, a new framework that presents a unified paradigm for creating digital experiences that serve both human users and autonomous agents.
 I define AgentUX, articulate core principles, present a maturity model, and outline a rigorous compliance methodology.
 Finally, I offer a strategic roadmap and invite collaboration to standardize this emerging field.

 ---